 People with a marijuana addiction often experience uncomfortable withdrawal symptoms when they stop using the drug.
 Sometimes withdrawal symptoms such as cravings can be challenging to overcome, causing a person to relapse.

 The best way to successfully detox is through a medical detox program.
-Detoxification provides medical supervision and medication if needed to keep a person comfortable during withdrawals.
+Detoxification provides medical supervision and medication if needed to keep a person with substance abuse comfortable during withdrawals.